tarkh/hackintosh/Huananzhi-F8D/README.md

 * `IntelRCSetup > Advanced Power Management Configuration > CPU C State Control > CPU C6 report` **Disable**
 * `Security > Secure Boot menu > Secure Boot` **Disabled**

-<a name="runmac"></a>
+<a name="runMac"></a>
 ## Launching macOS

 To run macOS, we need the `./EFI` directory, which must be copied to the root of the USB drive, previously formatted it in **fat32**.
 Pay attention, that `./EFI` directory contains `production` version of bootloader.
 If you need `debug` version with `verbose` mode, please use `./EFI` from `EFI.debug.zip` archive attached.

 > If you don't have macOS installed earlier on the internal disk, then you need to create an installation flash drive according to [official OpenCore instructions](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/).
-When you write down the installation flash drive and get to [this point](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#setting-up-opencore-s-efi-environment), copy the `./EFI` directory from this repository to the root of the mounted EFI partition.
+When you have written the installation flash drive, copy the `./EFI` directory from this repository to the root of the mounted EFI partition.

 The EFI directory contains an OpenCore loader pre-configured for this particular system: patched and compiled all the necessary ACPI tables, added the necessary kexts, added support for 24 cores and 48 threads, configured `EFI/OC/config.plist`.

 However, before launching, it is necessary to make some mandatory changes to the EFI directory and `EFI/OC/config.plist`.
 To avoid unexpected errors, open files like `*.plist` in a specialized plist editor!
 So, what needs to be done:

-* Generate and add your own unique serial numbers for the model **iMac17,1**.
+* Generate and add your own unique serial numbers for the model **MacPro7,1**.
 You will need the [GenSMBIOS utility](https://github.com/corpnewt/GenSMBIOS).
 The received UUIDs and serial numbers need to be replaced in the file `EFI/OC/config.plist` in the following keys:
 * `PlatformInfo > Generic > MLB` we set the generated value `Board Serial`.
 * `PlatformInfo > Generic > SystemSerialNumber` we set the generated value `Serial`.
 * `PlatformInfo > Generic > SystemUUID` we set the generated value `SmUUID`.
 * `PlatformInfo > Generic > ROM` we set the generated value `Rom`.
 * If your processor **differs** from E5 2678v3, later on after macOS install it will not be superfluous to reset `CPUFriendDataProvider.kext`, because it made for a specific processor.
 Detailed information [available here](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend).
-* USB ports are configured for a specific motherboard model, the settings are in `EFI/OC/Kexts/USB-Map.kext/Contents/info.plist`.
-Since macOS limits the number of ports under 15 per 1 controller, I had to leave the front USB 3 port and 2 rear `lower` USB 3 ports only in USB 3 mode without USB 2 support.
-All other normal USB 2 ports work.
-Also, the 2 rear `upper` USB 3 operate in two USB 3/USB 2 modes.
-In addition, I have a discrete PCIe WiFi card with Bluetooth working in native mode.
-Bluetooth devices in macOS are defined as USB devices and occupy 1 port, but must be marked in a special way for correct operation.
-In the presented `USB-Map.kext`, such a port is registered relatively to my hardware setup.
-In your case, the Bluetooth port may be different or the Bluetooth device may not exist at all, so I recommend configuring the `USB-Map.kext/Contents/info.plist` specifically for your setup.
+* USB ports are configured for a specific motherboard model, the settings are in `EFI/OC/Kexts/USBPorts.kext/Contents/info.plist`.
 Detailed instructions for configuring USB ports [can be found here](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html).
 * If you follow these instructions in chronological order and have not yet flashed the BIOS to unlock turbo boost and undervolting, then make sure that the pre-installed efi module `v3x2_80-50-50_39_vcc1.8.efi` is deactivated.
 To do this, in `EFI/OC/config.plist` in `UEFI > Drivers`, find the entry with the `path` parameter: `v3x2_80-50-50_39_vcc1.8.efi` and make sure that the value of the `Enabled` field is `false`.

 Save the configuration file, restart the computer, go to the BIOS and select boot from the UEFI partition of your flash drive.
 If everything was done correctly, you will see the OpenCore boot menu, where you can choose an internal drive with macOS already installed or the macOS installer in case of a fresh installation.

-<a name="montereyKepler"></a>
+<a name="nvidiaKepler"></a>
-## macOS Monterey and Nvidia Kepler
+## Nvidia Kepler
 Starting from macOS Monterey Apple has removed drivers for Nvidia Kepler from the system.
-Never the less, there is ways to revert support for this video cards with [Geforce-Kepler-patcher](https://github.com/chris1111/Geforce-Kepler-patcher).
+Never the less, there is ways to revert support for this video cards with [OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/).
 Familiarize with it's manual and some limitation, that will occure while using this modification.

+<a name="amdNavi"></a>
+## AMD Navi
+For proper operation of AMD Navi, enable 2 kext files `RadeonSensor.kext` and `SMCRadeonGPU.kext` in `EFI/OC/config.plist` under the following keys:

+* `Kernel > Add > 20 > Enabled` set to `True`.
+* `Kernel > Add > 21 > Enabled` set to `True`.

+Change the boot keys in NVRAM:

+* `NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82` comment (rename) the `boot-args` key to `#boot-args.`
+* `NVRAM > Add > 7C436110-AB2A-4BBB-A880-FE41995C9F82` comment (rename) the `#RADEON#boot-args` key to `boot-args`.

+Support for other generations of AMD video cards you can try to patch using [OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/).

+<a name="fenviT919"></a>
+## Fenvi T919 WiFi+BT
+I have a `Fenvi T919` PCI card installed with a Broadcom chip, support for which has ceased in the current version of macOS.
+For it to function, after installing the macOS system, it needs to be patched using the [OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/).
+After the patch, without reboot, you need to enable in `EFI/OC/config.plist` kext files `IOSkywalkFamily.kext`, `IO80211FamilyLegacy.kext`, `IO80211FamilyLegacy.kext/Contents/PlugIns/AirPortBrcmNIC.kext`, `AirportBrcmFixup.kext` and `AirportBrcmFixup.kext/Contents/PlugIns/AirPortBrcmNIC_Injector.kext`:

+* `Kernel > Add > 13 > Enabled` set to `True`.
+* `Kernel > Add > 14 > Enabled` set to `True`.
+* `Kernel > Add > 15 > Enabled` set to `True`.
+* `Kernel > Add > 16 > Enabled` set to `True`.
+* `Kernel > Add > 17 > Enabled` set to `True`.

+Also, it is necessary to block the system driver `com.apple.iokit.IOSkywalkFamily`:

+* `Kernel > Block > 0 > Enabled` set to `True`.

+After this, you need to reboot the system and the `Fenvi T919` should work along with Apple's wireless functions.

 <a name="wbios"></a>
 ## BIOS flashing